EndPointCorp/end-point-blog/2023/01/kubernetes-envvar-configmaps-secrets.md

 ### ConfigMaps

-ConfigMaps is a Kubernetes resource used to move away the configuration portions of an application for its main container.
+ConfigMap is a Kubernetes resource used to move away the configuration portions of an application for its main container.
 Thus it can be used to define environment variables and use them in a Pod's YAML.

 ConfigMaps can be created either the imperative way or the declarative way.
-Following are the 2 different ways of creating a ConfigMaps for holding the `PET01=cat` and `PET02=dog` variables.
+Following are the 2 different ways of creating a ConfigMap for holding the `PET01=cat` and `PET02=dog` variables.

 #### The imperative